trleahy/Plant-Care/succulents/Succulents.md

 # Perennials
 {: .no_toc }

-Here are all the perennials I have in my collection:
+Here are all the succulents I have in my collection:
 <details open markdown="block">
   <summary>
     Table of contents